-I am oddly proud of the fact that I have had my first haters on my blog.
+I am oddly proud of the fact that I’ve had my first haters on my blog.

-I had a few comments to my Boston Marathon post on Facebook that were along the lines of why would anyone care about my opinion regarding something I didn’t have the dedication to achieve myself.
+I had several Facebook comments criticizing my post about why I have no interest in running the Boston Marathon.
+One commenter in particular wondered why anyone would care about my opinion regarding something I “didn’t have the dedication to achieve myself”.

 Projection and Useful Rumination

 I am fully aware of the fact that I am totally projecting a million things onto this commenter.
 I don’t know her.
 Her comments weren’t even that mean or hateful.

 I have projected onto her the characteristics of half a dozen people I’ve met over the years that see running (and the world) in a way that is totally opposite to the way I see it.

 A world where winning is all that matters.
 Where pushing yourself to exhaustion every day takes priority over being happy.
 Where hitting a pre-defined target takes priority over listening to your body and finding balance.

 But this projecting of mine has (I think) led me to a good place and resulted in a fair bit of helpful and useful thinking, so I’ll continue to roll with it.

 While I don’t like the idea that someone hated my work, considering these comments has helped me clarify my thinking about my blog, my audience, and the attitude I want to have and encourage others to have.